nikomatsakis/rust-formal/core/typesys.md

 An environment `Env` is a function `x->T` mapping variable names to types.

-A capability set `C` is a set of variable names.

 A type substitution `%: tv->T` maps from type variables to types.

 ## Subtyping ##